-And as scientists race to develop a vaccine for COVID-19, one of the most important ways you can put the brakes on transmission is to avoid others when symptoms appear.
+As the COVID-19 vaccine continues to roll out to eligible age groups, one of the most important ways you can put the brakes on transmission is to avoid others when symptoms appear.
 Staying at home when you’re sick is one of the everyday preventive actions prescribed by The Centers for Disease Control and Prevention.

 We wanted to better understand which symptoms mean you’re too sick to work, so we spoke with OhioHealth family medicine physician and medical director of Provider and Associate Well-Being Laurie Hommema, MD, who shared these tips for caring for yourself and preventing the spread of illness.

 1. If you have any of the symptoms of coronavirus, especially fever, cough, or shortness of breath, stay home.

 “Any temperature above 100.4 degrees Fahrenheit is a true fever and you should be evaluated,” says Hommema.
 “It’s time to rest.
 Stay home, call your primary care physician and drink fluids.”

 “If you are vomiting or have diarrhea, never go to work,” says Hommema.
 “Drink plenty of fluids, stick to bland foods that don’t stress your digestive system and get plenty of rest.”

 3. Depending on the disease, give treatments time to work.